euniversal/umei-api-specification/glossary.md

 **Asset:** In this context, an asset represents a physical or virtual device which has power characteristics that can be controlled, thus providing flexibility.
-Typically assets are either consumers (e.g. heating systems, factories) or producers (e.g. renewable energy sources or traditional power plants), while some assets (e.g. batteries) can both produce and consume.
+Typically, assets are either consumers (e.g. heating systems, factories) or producers (e.g. renewable energy sources or traditional power plants), while some assets (e.g. batteries) can both produce and consume.